-In accordance with the American Psychological Association publication manual (2010) and the American Journal of Occupational Therapy guidelines for authors (n.d.), authorship credit of any work generated by students as part of their CU Occupational Therapy Program curriculum will be determined by the capstone advisor/course instructor based on significant contribution to three primary areas:
+In accordance with the American Psychological Association publication manual (2010) and the American Journal of Occupational Therapy guidelines for authors (n.d.), authorship credit of any work generated by students as part of their CUIMC Occupational Therapy Program curriculum will be determined by the capstone advisor course instructor based on significant contribution to three primary areas:

 - (1) project idea generation and/or research design; - (2) project development and/or research data collection, analysis, and interpretation; - (3) poster or paper presentation development, or manuscript preparation and revision.

 Authors should substantially contribute to all three areas of project generation and dissemination.

-Students are not permitted to use any of the information related to a course assignment in a presentation or publication (other than using it as a citation) without the expressed permission of their faculty advisor/course instructor.
-This pertains to any class assignments in which the student (1) participated as a group member or (2) completed independently with significant faculty feedback and guidance.
+Students are not permitted to use any of the information related to a course assignment in a presentation or publication (other than using it as a citation) without the expressed permission of their course instructor.

+This pertains to any class assignments in which the student (1) participated as a group member or (2) completed work independently with faculty feedback and guidance.

-Faculty advisors/course instructors who provided significant guidance and feedback regarding development of a student's course assignment, should be listed as authors on any poster, presentation, or manuscript derived from the course.
-Students should discuss all ideas for poster, presentation, and manuscript proposal submissions with their faculty advisors/course instructors prior to actual submission.
+Course instructors who provided guidance and feedback regarding development of a student's course assignment, should be listed as authors on any poster, presentation, or manuscript derived from the course.
+Students should discuss all ideas for poster, presentation, and manuscript proposal submissions with their course instructors prior to actual submission.
 Failure to do so will result in withdrawal of the submission.